paulwalko/vpicc-constitution/BY-LAWS.md

 # By-law VI: Club Trips
 1. A club trip shall be one that has at least one club member and is properly signed out.
 1. Only club trips can be used by trainees to meet the qualifications for membership.

+# By-law VII: Club Savings
+1. The Club shall establish a Savings Fund to be placed in an interest-drawing savings account.
+1. The Savings Fund shall be drawn upon only for investments of long range importance to the Club.
+1. The savings fund shall be increased by quarterly appropriations.